Two-thirds of women professionals think they're unfairly paid, study finds

 Two-thirds of female professionals think their salaries are unfair, according to a survey by Glassdoor that also noted that women at every level of education earn 20% less than their male counterparts for similar jobs.

-The study, released Tuesday on Equal Pay Day, is intended to raise awareness of the gender pay gap, marking how far into the year women on average must work to catch up with the what men typically earned the previous year.
+The study was released Tuesday on Equal Pay Day, a theme intended to raise awareness of the gender pay gap, marking how far into the year women on average must work to catch up with the what men typically earned the previous year.

 Nationwide, women in 2022 earned an average of 82 cents for each dollar men earned, according to data from the Pew Research Center.
 That shows only a two-cent improvement over the past two decades: Women in 2002 typically earned 80 cents for every dollar their male counterparts earned.